SammyBrimberry/GoogleBigQuery_attritionClassification/README.md

 * The total cost of productivity loss; tenured employees are proven to be more productive in both on-premis and remote work settings (Becker Friedman Institute, 2021)
 * The total cost of lower engagement; firms with high attrition have less engaged employees

-There is a large economic incentive for firms to manage their voluntary attrition, as well as busieness and cultural incentives.
-Because attrition affects firms horizontally and vertically, there could potentially be dozens of bespoke initatives that address attrition by department, rank, culture, and so on.
+There is a large economic incentive for firms to manage their voluntary attrition, as well as business and cultural incentives.
+Because attrition affects firms horizontally and vertically, there could potentially be dozens of bespoke initiatives that address attrition by department, rank, culture, and so on.

 # Objective
 In order to facilitate that type of innovation, the firm needs to have:
 1. A flexible, repeatable, and intelligent data architecture that will support agility, employee engagement customization, and innovation
-2. Robust reporting where acess is integrated across the entire firm
+2. Robust reporting where access is integrated across the entire firm
-3. Supervised learning capabilities to augment business intelligence and acuratley predict which employees will leave the firm
+3. Supervised learning capabilities to augment business intelligence and accurately predict which employees will leave the firm

-# Solution
+# Solution Architecture

 ![product_architecture](images/product_architecture.png)

 * Data warehousing via Google BigQuery